IBM/ibm-block-csi-driver/docs/content/configuration/csi_ug_config_create_storageclasses.md

 **Note:** This procedure is applicable for both Kubernetes and Red Hat® OpenShift®.
 For Red Hat OpenShift, replace `kubectl` with `oc` in all relevant commands.

-Create a storage class YAML file, similar to the following `demo-storageclass.yaml`.

-Update the capabilities, pools, and array secrets, as needed.
+Create a storage class YAML file, similar to the following `demo-storageclass.yaml` and update the storage parameters as needed.

 Use the `SpaceEfficiency` parameters for each storage system, as defined in [the following table](#spaceefficiency).
 These values are not case-sensitive.